NICHD-BSPC/training/source/biowulf.rst

     (biowulf)$

-  Follow the `Tunneling from Windows <https://hpc.nih.gov/docs/tunneling/#windows>`_ instruction if you're using Windows.
-Do not close the tunneling terminal while using RStudio Server.
+  Follow the `Tunneling from Windows <https://hpc.nih.gov/docs/tunneling/#windows>`_ instruction if you're using Windows. **Do not close the tunneling terminal while using RStudio Server**.

 * Copy and paste the host address
   (e.g. ``http://localhost:39689/auth-sign-in?user=test2&password=nRmzfPWh_X8Z-03hbDjPz3bm``)